 It is easy to understand why someone might be reluctant to talk about their depression because of fear of vulnerability, worries about stigma or feeling that they are weak for needing help.
 However being alone with your thoughts is harmful when facing this disorder and can make it worse.
 People who are depressed don’t need to suffer alone and sometimes just asking for help is some relief.
 They can reach out to a close family member or friend or someone in their community or they can contact a mental health professional who knows how to help.

 Depression is common and can be debilitating.
 If you think you may be struggling with depression you should seek help from a professional.
 Your primary care doctor or a psychiatrist can prescribe medication to reduce the symptoms but this won’t make the problem go away.
 Therapy can help you discover the underlying causes of the depression and get you through to the other side.
 Without treatment depression can last weeks, months or even years.
 The best treatment for depression is usually a combination of medication and therapy.

-If you’d like a phone consultation with our founder for yourself or someone you love who may be depressed please click the button below.
+If you’d like a phone consultation with our founder for yourself or someone you love who may be depressed please submit the form below.